Ethan Allen’s Passport adds a welcome spin to tradition.

 Enter: Ethan Allen

 Ethan Allen furniture is renowned for being pretty special.
-But, it’s more than quality and craftsmanship.
+But, the shopping experience surpasses quality and craftsmanship.
 Ethan Allen is one of the few companies that offers a complimentary design service to all customers.

-And, one of fewer that will customize furniture to suit the customer – with design elements that suit your living space best.
-Every store has certified interior designers on staff that will consult with you both in your home and in the store to ensure that your investment is a good one.
+And, one of fewer that will customize furniture to suit the customer – with additional design elements that optimize pieces to fit your space.
+Each store has certified interior designers on staff that will consult with you both in your home and in the store to ensure that your investment is a good one.

-Ethan Allen furniture isn’t intended to be temporary or disposable.
+Ethan Allen furniture isn’t temporary or disposable.
 It’s forever furniture.
 It’s that bed frame, sideboard, or coffee table that your family grows with, often through generations.
 Almost all Ethan Allen pieces are hand-crafted, using wood chosen specifically for each design.
 You won’t find plywood or particle board in anything stamped with the Ethan Allen name.
-Given its longevity, EA furniture tends to be more traditional and timeless.
+Given its longevity, EA lines have tended toward the traditional.

 But, with new styles and a evolving trends, comes new tradition…and, new furniture lines.